 Leaders are owners.
-They think long term and don’t sacrifice long-term value for short-term results.
+They think long-term and don’t sacrifice long-term value for short-term results.
 They act on behalf of the entire company, beyond just their own team.
 They never say “that’s not my job".

 Leaders expect and require innovation and invention from their teams and always find ways to simplify.
-They are externally aware, look for new ideas from everywhere, and are not limited by “not invented here".
+They are externally aware, look for new ideas from everywhere and are not limited by “not invented here".
 As we do new things, we accept that we may be misunderstood for long periods of time.

 Leaders are right a lot.
 They have strong judgment and good instincts.
 They seek diverse perspectives and work to disconfirm their beliefs.

 Leaders raise the performance bar with every hire and promotion.
-They recognize exceptional talent, and willingly move them throughout the organization.
+They recognise exceptional talent and willingly move them throughout the organisation.
 Leaders develop leaders and take seriously their role in coaching others.
 We work on behalf of our people to invent mechanisms for development like Career Choice.

 Leaders have relentlessly high standards - many people may think these standards are unreasonably high.
-Leaders are continually raising the bar and driving their teams to deliver high quality products, services and processes.
+Leaders are continually raising the bar and driving their teams to deliver high-quality products, services and processes.
 Leaders ensure that defects do not get sent down the line and that problems are fixed so they stay fixed.

 Thinking small is a self-fulfilling prophecy.
 Leaders create and communicate a bold direction that inspires results.
 They think differently and look around corners for ways to serve customers.

 Speed matters in business.
 Many decisions and actions are reversible and do not need extensive study.
-We value calculated risk taking.
+We value calculated risk-taking.

 Accomplish more with less.
 Constraints breed resourcefulness, self-sufficiency and invention.
 There are no extra points for growing headcount, budget size or fixed expense.

-Leaders are obligated to respectfully challenge decisions when they disagree, even when doing so is uncomfortable or exhausting.
+Leaders are obliged to respectfully challenge decisions when they disagree, even when doing so is uncomfortable or exhausting.
 Leaders have conviction and are tenacious.
 They do not compromise for the sake of social cohesion.
 Once a decision is determined, they commit wholly.